rhieda/mvvm-swiftui/README.md

-$mvvm-swiftui
+MVVM-SwiftUI
 ========

-$project is a Sample project to learn some concepts of swift-ui MVVM
+MVVM-SwiftUI is a simple sample project focused on display some basic concepts of swift-ui MVVM

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Covered topics
 --------